abz-conf/abz-conf.github.io/.github/src/content/site/2026/MainTrack.md

 Accepted papers will appear in the Springer LNCS proceedings.

-Page limits (including references and all appendices) for the final versions are 18 pages for full papers, 18 pages for case study papers, 8 pages for short papers.
+Page limits (including references and all appendices) for the final versions are 18 pages for full papers and 8 pages for short papers.

 Authors should consult [Springer Authors Guidelines](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and use their proceedings templates.
 Springer encourages authors to include their [ORCIDs](https://www.springer.com/gp/authors-editors/orcid) in their papers.
 Authors should also check [Springer Authors Code of Conduct](https://www.springernature.com/gp/authors/book-authors-code-of-conduct)